ilovejungkook/DH110-JONATHAN-KING/Assignments/Assignment03.md

 For the research, I plan on conducting a virtual interview/conversation with either a friend or family member.
 I will have a list of questions prepared and will discuss the questions with the participant.
 It will be participatory involvement, and I plan on collecting data by taking notes on the discussion and maybe recording it if the participant is comfortable.

+General Questions
+- What are some things/people/events that you are grateful for?
+- How often do you think about what you are grateful for?
+- How often do you express to someone that you are grateful to them?
+- How often do you talk with your family?
+What do you usually talk to them about?

+More in depth questions
+- Are you satisfied with how frequent you practice gratitude?
+- How do you express appreciation for someone?
+- How do you think expressing gratitude affects your life?
+- If you have a family, what are somethings you are grateful for about them?
+Do they know you are grateful to them about these things?

 ## The Research

+Linked are the research notes and recording

+## Reflection